Categories

 Of course, that’s it!
 I was in some kind of hospital.
 Question number 1 answered, now how about questions 2 through a 100, beginning with “Which hospital” and ending with “How did I get here”.

 I patted my body but could feel no bandages, no cuts, no bruises.
 Aside from that odd feeling, I felt perfectly fine.
 Did I have a concussion?
 Is that why I’m here?
-Is that why everything seems a little out of synch?
+Is that why everything seems a little out of sync?

 I sat up, slowly.
 I tried to remember how I got here, what had happened.
 I recalled that I had been with Sally and the girls, and that we’d been on our way to Canon Beach for a day of fun.
 The weather was a bit blustery and we almost changed our minds about going, but the girls would have been disappointed.
 The last thought I had before waking was driving over the mountain that separated Portland from the beach, enjoying the view.